ZarnackGroup/racoon_clip/docs/tutorial_container.rst

     docker pull <racoon_clip_image>

-Make folders for bind mounts.
+Make folders for bind mounts
 -----------------------------------
 These are the folders that will be bound to the container and pass all inputs and outputs between your system and the container